 Anstruther, Fife, Scotland

-This evening, I am posting information on the popular seaside village of Anstruther which is located in the East Neuk of Fife, in the east of Scotland, about 10 miles south of St. Andrews and directly opposite North Berwick across the Firth of Forth in East Lothian.
+This evening, I am posting information on the popular seaside village of Anstruther.Location is the East Neuk of Fife, in the east of Scotland, about 10 miles south of St. Andrews and directly opposite North Berwick across the Firth of Forth in East Lothian.

 Shore Street, Anstruther